-- Conduct annual WMB meeting. - Contribute funding to flood damage reduction and water quality improvement projects through the WMB.
+- Conduct annual WMB meeting. - Contribute funding to flood damage reduction and water quality improvement projects through the WMB. - Contribute green infrastructure support as a certified professional in the National Green Infrastructure Certification Program (NGICP).

 F. Pollution Prevention/Good Housekeeping

 SMC will continue to support Lake County MS4s in the development and implementation of their stormwater management programs by performing activities related to the Pollution Prevention/Good Housekeeping minimum control measure, as described below.
 Note, however, that the primary responsibility for the implementation of the Pollution Prevention/Good Housekeeping minimum control measure lies with the MS4.